Ulsan HD FC: A new era (2025–present)

 Although Ulsan managed to win three national titles and a continental championship over five seasons, the aging of the club's key players became apparent through poor performances on the pitch.
 The club lost its first five league stage games in the newly rebranded 2024–25 AFC Champions League Elite, and was eliminated from the tournament after a 2–1 loss to Thai side Buriram United in February.
 The team failed to perform better at the start of the 2025 K League 1 season, sitting seventh in the league table with only 29 points exactly halfway through the season after 19 games.

 Ulsan entered the 2025 FIFA Club World Cup as the sole South Korean representative but failed to advance past the group stage.
 Despite notable performances by Um Won-sang, Lee Jin-hyun, and goalkeeper Jo Hyeon-woo, the club fell 1–0 to South African side Mamelodi Sundowns, 4–2 to Brazilian side Fluminense, and 1–0 to German side Borussia Dortmund.
 Although Ulsan failed to record a win, they still managed to earn US$9.55 million from participating in the tournament, a record prize sum for the club.

 Ulsan's continued poor performances, which included an eleven-game winless streak, led to Kim Pan-gon's sacking in August 2025.
 The club then appointed former South Korea national team manager Shin Tae-yong to the helm in a bid to rebuild, but he was sacked after just two months after the club was assured of finishing in the bottom half of the league.
+After the season, in which Ulsan avoided relegation on the last day, the club appointed club legend Kim Hyun-seok as their new manager.